DataKind-DC/audubon-cbc/README.md

   - TASK: We need to define how we will determine if these values are the 'same' or 'different'.
 Add the steps you will like to see happen to this ticket: Steps for Investigating If Weather Data is the 'Same'

-The previous Team of Volenteers has left a todo list to finish cleaning the cbc data
+The previous Team of Volunteers has left a todo list to finish cleaning the cbc data
   - Numeric data (temperature, snow, wind, distance):
     - Convert to same unit (Done!)
-    - Impute missing values and Invesitgate Outliers
+    - Impute missing values and Investigate Outliers
-      - TASK: Need to invesigate the Outliers and determine if they are most likly typos or data
+      - TASK: Need to investigate the Outliers and determine if they are most likely typos or data
     - Standardize/normalize
   - For categorical data:
     - TASK: Encode appropriately
        - Composites -> if no 4 then take average and treat as new category, 4 trumps all
-    - TASK - Visualize the Weather data (Temp, Precipitation) over time Logitutial Check
+    - TASK - Visualize the Weather data (Temp, Precipitation) over time Longitudinal Check
   - Age of circles - older circles are more numerous
     - TASK: Question: Should All circles be used or should we limit the circles in the final data set
   - Open Questions: